Home > Digital Workflow > Workflow How To's > Stage 1 - Capturing ImagesStage 1 - Capturing Images

-Rename Options - If you wish, have the software batch rename the files
+Rename Options - If you prefer, set up the software batch to rename the files

 Images that have a file name with a special character (i.e. @, #, $, &) will not upload to InspiredByYou.com.
 Simply remove the special character from the file name and then the images can be uploaded.
 Please note that this does not apply to underscores (_) and dashes (-) in file names.